Xon/XenForo-DeadlockAvoidance/README.md

 # XenForo-DeadlockAvoidance

-Some hacky changes to XenForo to avoid code-paths which can trigger deadlocks
+Some hacks to avoid XenForo design issues which trigger DB errors

 - Watch thread toggle